 SEMN 106 Reinvented: Urban Space, Capitalism, Art The historical processes of urbanization and industrialization forever altered modernity's cityscapes; however, the effects of capitalism-consumerism, leisure time, publicness, and spectacle-also worked to reshape experiences of everyday life.
 This course examines the relationship between urban space, capital, social relations, and works of art that try to negotiate these rapidly changing sites of modernity.
 Taking late-nineteenth-century Paris as our case study, we ask questions about how Impressionist artists attempted to "picture" the anonymity and ennui of modern boulevard life-its rapidity and relentless newness-and how their radical pictorial vocabularies mediated the uncertain gender, sex, and class relations in Paris, "the capital of the nineteenth century."
 As we consider works of art that challenge capitalism and its bourgeois morality, we will study paintings by Manet, Degas, Cassatt, Caillebotte, Monet, and Lautrec, among others and ask difficult questions about the imbalances of power in modernity's urban playground.
 Along the way, we will reflect on how representations of urban life and space itself can become sites of living memory.
-Finally, the course will ask students to rethink their own spatial and social experiences in urban geographies under late capitalism and urban renewal.
-How do we re-member and attempt to "fix" or "picture" the fluctuations of our everyday lives in digital representations and social media?
+Finally, the course will ask students to rethink their own spatial and social experiences in urban geographies under late capitalism and social experiences in urban geographies under late capitalism and social reperiences in urban geographies under late capitalism and social media?